alexander-shvets/ecsy-webxr-input/readme.md

 - [x] Create basic WebXR System & components
 - [ ] Create XRInput component(s)

+Integration with Armada:
+- [ ] Move to TypeScript
+- [ ] Inteegrate with Armada Components
+- [ ] Add Behaviours

 Other:
-- [ ] Create rendering system & compnents
+- [ ] Create rendering system & compnents (for this examples)